Home » Does Cancer Qualify for Disability?

 Stage 2 cancer can qualify for disability benefits if it significantly impairs your ability to work, even if it hasn’t metastasized.
 The SSA evaluates cancer based on severity, treatment response, and functional limitations, so you may still qualify depending on these factors.

 The approval process for cancer disability benefits can differ based on the cancer type, its severity, and the supporting evidence submitted.
-It typically takes three to five months for an initial decision, but approval can take longer if additional documentation is needed or if the case needs to be appealed.
+It typically takes three to six months for an initial decision, but approval can take longer if additional documentation is required or the case is appealed.

 Yes, you can apply for disability benefits even if you are in remission.
 The SSA will assess your cancer history, the treatments you’ve received, and any lingering effects from the disease or treatment that continue to impair your ability to work.
 If your remission is stable, you may not qualify, but if you experience ongoing health issues, you may still be eligible.